When discussing food and beverage

 Millennial children appear more likely to have a better understanding of online marketing content, potentially buffering negative online food marketing effects, according to more recent data (

 ).
 However, it has also been noted that children’s understanding of the persuasive intent behind online marketing may develop at a later age, compared with other forms of marketing, perhaps due to its integrated nature (

 ).
 Nonetheless, even if the persuasive intent of advertising is recognised, this does not necessarily grant immunity to its influence, even in older children and adults.
-For example, adolescents, appear to be incapable to defend effectively against the immediate appeal of advertising (
+For example, adolescents appear to be incapable of defending themselves effectively against the immediate appeal of advertising (

 Yale Rudd Center 2015